matthewpblock/cintel-05-cintel-/README.md

 ---------------------
 ## Usage
 ---------------------
-No inputs required.
-Dashboard is read-only.
+Change the input slider to adjust the frequency of temperature reading updates (in seconds) The other slider adjusts the number of data points plotted on the scatterplot at the bottom of the page.

 ---------------------
 ## Features
 ---------------------
 Dark mode may be activated (or deactivated) with the icon at the top left of the sidebar.
 Current readings are available in boxes at the top.
-A table of recent readings is logged in the middle, holding only the most recent seven readings.
+A table of recent readings is logged in the middle, holding only the most recent 60 readings.
 The data from this table is displayed in the chart at the bottom with a regression line.
 Charts can be expanded to full screen by clicking the icon that appears at the bottom right when you hover over the chart.